 He has authored over 100 papers on international journals and conference proceedings and is co-inventor of 4 patents.
 He is currently Associate Editor for the Elsevier Journal of Visual Communication and Image Representation and a member of the IEEE SPS Information Forensics and Security Technical Committee.
 His research interests include multimedia security technologies, multimedia forensics, signal processing in the encrypted domain, and security aspects of compressed sensing.

-He is currently involved in the H2020 EU project “EO-ALERT – Next Generation Satellite Processing Chain for Rapid Civil Alerts“.
+He is currently involved in the H2020 EU projects “EO-ALERT – Next Generation Satellite Processing Chain for Rapid Civil Alerts” and “SURPRISE – SUper-Resolved comPRessive InStrument in the visible and medium infrared for Earth observation applications“.
 He was responsible for WP2 “Communication and security” in the ERC Project “CRISP – Towards compressive information processing systems“, and participated to the ERC Proof of Concept “ToothPic – a large-scale camera identification system based on compressed fingerprints”.

 When at the University of Florence, he participated to several projects on multimedia forensics and security, including the FP7 EU projects “REWIND – REVerse engineering of audio-VIsual coNtent Data” and “LivingKnowledge – Facts, Opinions and Bias in Time”, and the FP6 EU project “SPEED – Signal Processing in the EncryptEd Domain”.